 The importance of early intervention cannot be overstated.
 Intervening early, before difficulties become intractable, offers the best hope for successful outcomes and prevention of long-term deficits.
 The purpose of screening is to help identify, as early as possible, the students at risk for dyslexia or other reading difficulties so that targeted intervention can be provided.
 Screening alone will never improve outcomes for students.
 The screening must lead to effective instruction for it to be useful.
 Therefore, once the screening has been administered the next steps are to analyze results, identify level of risk for each student, and make informed decisions.
 The next steps are broadly categorized as: refer for evaluation, implement targeted intervention, and/or continue with core instruction.
 (TEA Handbook)

-Students are placed in specific progarms based on their age and a 504 or ARD committee recommendations for best fit.
+Students are placed in specific programs based on their age and a 504 or ARD committee recommendations for best fit.
 Currently Zilker offers the following Dyslexia interventions (from Dyslexia Instructional Programs 7.17.2018):

 SRA Early interventions in Reading/lntervenciones in Reading (McGraw-Hill) Grades K-2